patysalazar/plos_project/README.md

 ### Methodological Framework
 This research design combines several methods from the course:<br>
-•	Socio-Spatial Epidemiology: to identify geographic disparities in pedestrian infrastructure and walking behavior using spatial analysis at the DA level.<br>
+&nbsp&nbsp•	Socio-Spatial Epidemiology: to identify geographic disparities in pedestrian infrastructure and walking behavior using spatial analysis at the DA level.<br>
-•	Gender-Based Analysis (GBA+): to examine how gender influences access to pedestrian infrastructure and walking behaviors.<br>
+&nbsp&nbsp•	Gender-Based Analysis (GBA+): to examine how gender influences access to pedestrian infrastructure and walking behaviors.<br>
-•	Data Science and Methods Modeling: to develop and validate a PLOS scoring system using spatial data and computational analysis in R.<br>
+&nbsp&nbsp•	Data Science and Methods Modeling: to develop and validate a PLOS scoring system using spatial data and computational analysis in R.<br>
-•	Healthy Cities and Smart Cities Frameworks: to frame PLOS as an equity indicator for sustainable, health-promoting urban environments.<br>
+&nbsp&nbsp•	Healthy Cities and Smart Cities Frameworks: to frame PLOS as an equity indicator for sustainable, health-promoting urban environments.<br>

 ### Methods
 •	Study area: Saskatoon, Saskatchewan.<br>